abetlen/llama-cpp-python/docker/README.md

 [Install Docker Engine](https://docs.docker.com/engine/install)

-**Note #2:** NVidia GPU CuBLAS support requires a NVidia GPU with sufficient VRAM (approximately as much as the size above) and Docker NVidia support (see [container-toolkit/install-guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html))
+**Note #2:** NVidia GPU CuBLAS support requires a NVidia GPU with sufficient VRAM (approximately as much as the size in the table below) and Docker NVidia support (see [container-toolkit/install-guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html))

 # Simple Dockerfiles for building the llama-cpp-python server with external model bin files
 ## openblas_simple - a simple Dockerfile for non-GPU OpenBLAS, where the model is located outside the Docker image